 He subsequently showed that these small, apparently non-dividing cells react with antigens to initiate immune responses during which they enlarge, divide and differentiate into effectors.
 Recirculation provides a mechanism for selecting then directing lymphocytes of the correct specificity to lymphoid tissue in which antigen has localised.

 James was a Royal Society Research Professor (1962–1977) and Secretary of the Medical Research Council (1977–1987).
-He holds numerous honorary doctorates, received the 1980 Wolf Prize in Medicine and is an Associate of the US Academy of Sciences.
+He held numerous honorary doctorates, received the 1980 Wolf Prize in Medicine and was an Associate of the US Academy of Sciences.
 He was also Secretary General of the Human Frontier Science Program, which funds basic life sciences research.
 He was knighted in 1982.

 In recognition of his distinguished research in the field of immunology, especially as regards the recirculation and immunological role of lymphocytes.

-In the field of medicine for their contributions to knowledge of the function and dysfunction of the body cells through their studies on the immunological role of the lymphocytes, the development of specific antibodies and the elucidation of mechanisms governing the control and differentiation of normal and cancer cells.
+In the field of medicine for their contributions to knowledge of the function and dysfunction of the body cells through their studies on the immunological role of the lymphocytes, the development of specific antibodies and the elucidation of mechanisms go